 The “times” () sign is one of the most common notations for multiplication.
-The number to the right of the sign is the number we’re adding multiple times and it’s called the multiplicand.
-And the number to the left is how many times we’re adding it.
+The number to the left of the sign is the number we’re adding multiple times and it’s called the multiplicand.
+And the number to the right is how many times we’re adding it.
 An alternative notation which is even more common (and which we’re going to stick to) is the “dot” sign:

 The term for the number to the right of = is the product of the two numbers.